MicrosoftDocs/win32/desktop-src/dxmath/ovw-xmxdec4-extensions.md

-﻿---
+---
-Description: 'XMXDEC4describes a 4D vector with x-,y-, and z- components represented as 10 bit signed integer values, and the w-component as a 2 bit unsigned integer value.' ms.assetid: 'ccdb5c7c-801a-4eaf-bb0c-4b1c7e003541'
+Description: XMXDEC4describes a 4D vector with x-,y-, and z- components represented as 10 bit signed integer values, and the w-component as a 2 bit unsigned integer value. ms.assetid: ccdb5c7c-801a-4eaf-bb0c-4b1c7e003541
 title: XMXDEC4 Extensions
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # XMXDEC4 Extensions

-[**XMXDEC4**](xmxdec4.md)describes a 4D vector with x-,y-, and z- components represented as 10 bit signed integer values, and the w-component as a 2 bit unsigned integer value.
+[**XMXDEC4**](/windows/win32/DirectXPackedVector/ns-directxpackedvector-xmxdec4?branch=master)describes a 4D vector with x-,y-, and z- components represented as 10 bit signed integer values, and the w-component as a 2 bit unsigned integer value.

 > [!Note]
 > The features listed here are only available when developing with C++.